appleaa123/Gold_Investment_Advisor/Gold Investment AI Agent PRD.markdown

    - Load and update datasets periodically for offline use.

 3. **Agent Interaction**:
-   - Share data via LangGraph’s shared state.
+   - Share data via LangGraph's shared state.
    - Coordinator aggregates outputs for a final recommendation.

 4. **User Interface**:
-   - Provide a dashboard with a “Run Analysis” button and recommendation display.
+   - Provide a dashboard with a "Run Analysis" button and recommendation display.
    - Show detailed agent analyses and visualizations.

 5. **Simulation**: